-SOCHI, RUSSIA, Oct 25 — The Kenyan and Russian delegations Thursday evening resolved to establish a Russia-Kenya business council to oversee the implementation of joint trade and investment programmes.
+SOCHI, Russia, Oct 25 – The Kenyan and Russian delegations last evening resolved to establish a Russia-Kenya business council to oversee the implementation of joint trade and investment programmes.

 The delegations led by Presidents Uhuru Kenyatta and his Russian host Vladimir Putin met on the sidelines of the first Russia-Africa Summit in Sochi.